Jack Sargeant (writer): Career

 Sargeant has written introductions for Joe Coleman's Book of Joe and photographer Romain Slocombe's Tokyo Sex Underground.

 He has contributed to publications such as Headpress as well as Panik, Electric Sheep, The Wire, Fortean Times and Bizarre magazine, as well as academic journals such as Senses of Cinema and M/C. Since 2008 he has written film reviews and a regular column for the Australian film magazine FilmInk focusing on unusual areas of film culture.
 He has also appeared as an occasional guest on ABC Radio National's MovieTime.

-Between 2001–2003 he was film editor at large for Sleazenation.
+Between 2001 and 2003 he was film editor at large for Sleazenation.
 He has written cover notes for DVDs by various underground and independent filmmakers, including the British Film Institute's DVD release of Kirby Dick's film Sick: The Life and Death of Bob Flanagan, Supermasochist and their Jeff Keen DVD box set.
 In addition he has contributed liner notes to the Throbbing Gristle TGV DVD box set.

 As a public speaker Jack Sargeant has given numerous talks on a variety of subjects including the work of JG Ballard, William Burroughs, and many other subjects often related to subjects he has written about.

 Sargeant has appeared in numerous film and TV documentaries on culture and film, as well as having cameos in underground films.
 He has also appeared on a recording by the experimental group I/O.

 He has promoted and organised shows for filmmakers and artists at the Horse Hospital in London and Cinematheque in Brighton, UK, and has also toured film festivals in America, Europe, and Australia, including the New York Underground Film Festival, the Chicago Underground Film Festival, Melbourne Underground Film Festival, Brisbane International Film Festival, and Sydney Underground Film Festival.
 In 2002 and 2003 he collaborated with Simon Kane on The Salon, an annual event that has featured performances by David Tibet, Cosey Fanni Tutti, and Cotton Ferox.

 Since 2008 he has been Program Director for the Revelation Perth International Film Festival, and in 2010 he curated the film program for Sydney Biennale.

 Sargeant has been a frequent collaborator of art and theory group monochrom and founder Johannes Grenzfurthner.
 He got invited to Vienna as Q21/MQ artist in residence by monochrom in winter 2018.